port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/examples.md

 :::info
 The example here is meant to show a common flow when using a Port self-service action and then using Port's GitHub action to update its logs, status and other information.

-In order to use Port's GItHub action to make these updates, you will need your backend to either be a GitHub workflow or for a different backend of your choosing to trigger a GitHub workflow as part of its logic
+In order to use Port's GitHub action to make these updates, you will need your backend to either be a GitHub workflow or for a different backend of your choosing to trigger a GitHub workflow as part of its logic
 :::

 After triggering the action in Port, a new action run will be created in Port (and a matching `runId` will be generated).
 The runId can be used to update the action status and reports logs to Port.